Xinyi-UW/510_farmbeats_page2/README.md

-# Getting Started with Create React App
+# Getting Started with previous code

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Cuz I gitignored node_modules, so you need to download node_modules using below command

+npm install react-scripts

+# To kick start

+npm start

+---

-## Available Scripts
+## Available Scripts, originally from react package

 In the project directory, you can run: